cloud-hypervisor/cloud-hypervisor/docs/windows.md

 Network device hotplug and hot-remove are supported.

+Disk hotplug and hot-remove are supported.
+After the device has been hotplugged, it will need to be onlined from within the guest.
+Among other tools, powershell applets `Get-Disk` and `Set-Disk` can be used for the disk configuration and activation.

 ## Debugging

 The Windows guest debugging process relies heavily on QEMU and [socat](http://www.dest-unreach.org/socat/).
 The procedure requires two Windows VMs: